Location in Zoo

 We are partnered with the Borneo Sun Bear Conservation Centre.
 They house over 40 rescued sun bears at their center, some of whom are working towards release back into the wild.

-The name "sun" bear may have come because the chest crest resembles a rising sun.
-Sun bears are also called dog bears because of their stocky build and honey bears because of their affinity for honey.
+The name "sun bear" may be due to their chest crests resembling a rising sun.
+Sun bears are also called "dog bears" because of their stocky build, and "honey bears" because of their affinity for honey.
 Their Malayan name, basindo nan tenggil, means "he who likes to sit high."

-Sun bears will lie on their backs while feeding, bringing to mind Winnie the Pooh with his honey pot.
+Sun bears will lie on their backs while feeding.

 Dr. Siew Tu Wong is one of the few researchers doing work on sun bears.
-He founded the Borneo Sun Bear Conservation Centre.
-He is the co-chair of the IUCN Sun Bear Expert Team.
+He founded the Borneo Sun Bear Conservation Centre and is the co-chair of the IUCN Sun Bear Expert Team.

-Born in 2008, she came to Oakland Zoo in 2010.
+Born in 2008, Pagi came to Oakland Zoo in 2010.
 She is the youngest of our bears and the younger sister of Bulan.
-She is easily recognizable by her completely connected, donut shaped crest, and her laid back demeanor.
+She is easily recognizable by her completely connected donut-shaped crest, and her laid-back demeanor.

-Born in 2006, she came to Oakland Zoo in 2008, just a couple months before her younger sister Pagi was born.
-She has a “U” shaped crest that is covered in black spots, resembling freckles, and is often known by the keepers as the very curious and more “mischievous” of the bears.
+Born in 2006, Bulan came to Oakland Zoo in 2008, just a couple months before her younger sister Pagi was born.
+She has a “U” shaped crest that is covered in black spots, resembling freckles, and is known by the keepers as the curious and more mischievous of the bears.

-Born in 1990, she came to Oakland Zoo in 2006.
-She is our oldest bear and easily recognizable by her “V” shaped crest and very loose, wrinkly skin.
-Sadly comes from a more common occurrence happening in the wild today.
+Born in 1990, Ting Ting came to Oakland Zoo in 2006.
+She was our oldest bear and easily recognizable by her “V” shaped crest and very loose, wrinkly skin.
 Ting Ting was just a cub when her mother was killed, and sold into the pet trade by poachers.
 Eventually confiscated, she was sent to a couple organizations, before making her way to her forever home here at Oakland Zoo.
-Many sun bears face this threat, in addition to habitat loss due to the growing Palm Oil business.
+Many sun bears face the threat of illegal wildlife trade, in addition to habitat loss due to the growing Palm Oil business.
 Ting Ting passed away in October 2022.

 You can help sun bears in the wild by purchasing common house hold items and foods without palm oil and by visiting Oakland Zoo!
 Learn more from our conservation partner, the Bornean Sun Bear Conservation Centre.